 For personal use in the United States, Google Voice is completely free.
 It includes essential features such as unlimited calling and texting to phone numbers within the U.S. and Canada.

 If you need to call internationally, Google Voice offers low per-minute rates.
-For example, a call to the UK may cost as little as 1¢ per minute, making it a budget-friendly option for occasional international calls.
+In many cases, rates are still just a few cents per minute.
+For example, calls to the UK have commonly been listed from around 1 cent per minute, while calls to Japan have often started at around 2 cents per minute, making it a budget-friendly option for occasional international calls.

 Supported Regions